IS IT YOUR DREAM TO BECOME A WORLD-CLASS PHYSIOTHERAPIST? IS ESP THE BEST CHOICE FOR YOU?

-"If you are talented, motivated and know what physiotherapy and ESP entails, you stand a very good chance of getting into our programme.
-In numbers: this year, we have received about 220 applications.
-From these 220, 170 have been invited to the selection day.
-From these, the top-80 will be selected, but again, motivation and dedication are the most important characteristics of successful ESP students."
+“If you are talented, motivated and know what physiotherapy and ESP entails, you stand a very good chance of getting into our programme.
+In numbers: this year, close to 200 students have been invited to the selection day.
+From these, the top-80 will be selected, but again, motivation and dedication are the most important characteristics of successful ESP students.”

 Is it going to be a long day?

-"Well, the selection day is comparable to the ESP programme.
-It very intense, but quite short compared to other programmes 😉 Depending on the group color assigned to you, the three stations (interviews, exam and online test) will be done within 3 or 4 hours."
+“Well, the selection day is comparable to the ESP programme.
+It very intense, but quite short compared to other programmes 😉 Depending on the group color assigned to you, the three stations (interviews and exam) will be done within 3 or 4 hours.”

 What questions will I get during the interviews?

 “The interviews are done by two independent ESP lecturers that will interview you on several aspects that are relevant for a prospective ESP students.
 The categories of questions are: motivation, team work, communication and planning.”

 “Try to talk to current students because they can just cheer you up and also share positive vibes.”

 – Alice and Tereza